yuhko-msft/microsoft-graph-docs/api-reference/beta/api/accesspackageassignmentrequest-post.md

     }]
 }
 ```
-### Example 3: User requests a package and provide a justification
+### Example 3: Request a package and provide a justification
 #### Request

-The following is an example of a request where the requestor requested an access package and provided a justification to the approver.
+The following example shows how to request an access package and provide justification to the approver.